-In addition to previously reported unregistered sales of equity securities, in October 2021, we issued 49,085 shares of our common stock to our Manager as payment for the management fee for the three months ended September 30, 2021.
+In addition to previously reported unregistered sales of equity securities, in October 2022, we issued 209,983 shares of our common stock to our Manager as payment for the management fee for the three months ended September 30, 2022.
 These shares were not registered under the Securities Act in reliance upon exemption from registration provided by Section 4(a)(2) of the Securities Act.
 Such shares are subject to certain resale restrictions.
-In addition, effective December 1, 2021, each non-management director (or, in the case of two directors, their affiliated trusts to which the Caret Units had been issued) exchanged 3,750 Caret Units (refer to Note 11 to the consolidated financial statements) for 2,546 shares of the Company's common stock.
-These shares were not registered under the Securities Act in reliance upon exemption from registration provided by Section 4(a)(2) of the Securities Act.